MxNxPx/mpenv/README.md

 > **Warning**
 >
 > - System minimum compute requirements are at LEAST 48 GB RAM and 12 virtual CPU threads
-> - This Zarf package can only be built with the v0.25.2 or higher of https://github.com/defenseunicorns/zarf due to fixing [this issue](https://github.com/defenseunicorns/zarf/pull/1477)

 ## setup